How To Build A Strong Connection With Someone You Just Started Dating

 What friendly competition means is to engage in play.
 Do you both enjoy playing baseball or board games?
 Have you ever played a game of chase or tag?
 As long as the games stay lighthearted, competition can add some fun variety to your relationship.

 You can use play to get the laundry done by seeing who can fold their clothes faster.
 Or you can use it to discover new hobbies you enjoy doing together.
-It could even be a joke between the two of you. found that couples who secretly played footsie under the table felt a stronger attraction for their partner than those whose game of footsie was not a secret.
+It could even be a joke between the two of you.
+Research has found that couples who secretly played footsie under the table felt a stronger attraction for their partner than those whose game of footsie was not a secret.

 While the highs you get from playing a secret game of footsie or chasing each other across the yard are short-lived, those short-term feelings can be the catalyst for stronger feelings.
 Keeping things fresh and new in your relationship can help you get to know each other better and grow closer.